-Introducing gaps in a single sequence
+Introducing Gaps in a Single Sequence

-To introduce a gap, place the cursor on the residue to the immediate right of where the gap should appear.
-Hold down the SHIFT key and the left mouse button, then drag the sequence to the right till the required number of gaps has been inserted.
+To introduce a gap, first select the sequence in the sequence ID panel and then place the cursor on the residue to the immediate right of where the gap should appear.
+Hold down the SHIFT key and the left mouse button, then drag the sequence to the right until the required number of gaps has been inserted.